 Novel Collision-Avoidance System for Bicycles

-Principal Investigator(s):Rajesh Rajamani, Professor, Mechanical Engineering
+Principal Investigator(s):Rajesh Rajamani, Professor, Chair, Mechanical Engineering

 This project focuses on development of a sensing and estimation system for a bicycle to accurately detect and track vehicles for two types of car-bicycle collisions.
 The two types of collisions considered are collisions from rear vehicles and collisions from right-turning vehicles at a traffic intersection.
 The collision detection system on a bicycle is required to be inexpensive, small and lightweight.
 Sensors that meet these constraints are utilized.